alishajain/dxfwentities/README.md

 dxfwentities
 ============

-It runs for libdxfrw0.5.12 library.
+It runs for libdxfrw0.5.7 and libdxfrw0.5.7 library.
 This code takes up the text file which contains the information about the entities to be drawn and there parameters creates the corresponding dxf files.
 Point, line, rectangle and circle are implemented.

 Compile the entities.pro file by running following commands: